The Eleventh Annual Transgender Lives: The Intersection of Health and Law Conference

 Our primary theme “Intersection of Health and Law” seeks to raise awareness of the interconnectivity and interdependence of two critical areas to the lives of the trans and gender non-conforming individual.

 Each year the attendance and outreach for this conference has grown substantially, now making it the major Transgender Health and Law Conference in Southern New England.
 Our success is a directly attributed to attendees finding the conference to be informative, relevant, and positive.
 One of our goals for this conference is that you find your experience to be informative and positive.
 We hope to provide new information to you and to provide old information in a new way that provides you with new or renewed perspective.
 As always, we invite you to share your thoughts and suggestions for future conferences.

-Kate Bornstein is our 2016 Keynote Speaker!
+Nicole Maines is our 2017 Keynote Speaker!

 Nicole Maines is seventeen years old.
 She lives in Portland, Maine with her brother, Jonas, her mother, Kelly and father, Wayne.
 When she was four-years-old she started telling her family and soon after her community and state who she was.
 Every step of the way she has worked with her classmates and community to be open and honest so everyone could learn and grow throughout the process.
 Unfortunately, some people continued to fear the unknown.
 This fear impacted Nicole and her family’s ability to lead a normal life.
 These fears changed her world and her family’s world forever.
 Because of this painful journey, Nicole has become a strong woman with a clear and loud voice for safety and equality.
 She has been recognized nationally for fighting to make sure transgender students have the same rights as their classmates.